-A parent, or a Club contact (on behalf of the parent) can ask for an extension to February 1st, if there is a language barrier outside of two National languages of Canada.
-An email must be sent to Carrie Campbell at email@example.com to ask for an extension, prior to November 1st.
+A parent, or a Club contact (on behalf of the parent) can ask for an extension or exemption, if there are extenuating circumstances.
+An email must be sent to Carrie Campbell at email@example.com to ask for an extension/exemption, prior to December 15, 2017.

 16. What do parents do with their certificates once they complete the online module?

 Parents should note their certificate # on the OVA Individual Registration Form, Release of Liability, Waiver of Claims, Informed Consent & Assumption of Risk, and Terms & Conditions for their child and they can provide a copy of their certificate to their Club Contact (registrar).
 Parents/guardians should also login to their child’s National Registration System (NRS) account and enter the certificate number in their child’s profile.